Code-Institute-Submissions/TonnyG95-MyHomeFrontend_JanResub/README.md

 - HTML (build up layout and content of the application.)
 - CSS (custom styling and override Bootstrap stylings to fit with the theme of the app.)
 - ReactJS (interactive functionalities of the app.)
-- React-Bootstrap (the responsive front-end framework to build the layout and style the app.)
+- React-Bootstrap (the responsive front-end framework to build the layout and style of the app.)

 ### BackEnd Technologies

 - Python (backend functionalities handling data, database interaction, and CRUD functionalities.)
-- Django (the core framework used to build backend for MyHome.)
+- Django (the core framework used to build the backend for MyHome.)

-### Backend Requirements
+### FrontEnd Requirements

-- Asgiref
-- Cloudinary
-- Gunicorn
-- Psycopg
-- Coreapi
-- Django
-- Django Cors Headers
+- Axios
-- Django Jazzmin
+- React Bootstrap
-- Django Rest Framework
-- Pillow
+- Immer
-- Djoser
+- Leaflet
-- Whitenoise
+- Toastify

 [Back to top](#table-of-contents)